Weakley County Celebrates 200 Years

 Planning is underway to organize a schedule of events that will take place throughout the year that will highlight the county’s history, culture, and bright future.
 The committee is partnering with libraries and historians, officials, leaders, educators, and members of the community to honor the county’s two centuries and mark the special milestone.

-The Bicentennial will be celebrated throughout the year leading up to a full day of special events on the county’s 200th anniversary, October 21, 2023, on the Courthouse lawn in Dresden.
+The Bicentennial will be celebrated throughout the year leading up to a full week of special events ending with a large celebration on the County’s 200th anniversary, October 21, 2023, on the Courthouse lawn in Dresden.

 Mayor Bynum believes it’s an exciting time to live in Weakley County.